-Digital biology of RNA Headed by Michael Ryckelynck UPR 9002-ARN, IBMC m.rvckelvnck@ibmc-cnrs.unistra.
+Digital biology of RNA Headed by Michael Ryckelynck UPR 9002-ARN, IBMC m.ryckelynck@ibmc-cnrs.unistra.

 Set-up and use ultrahigh-throughput analytical pipelines exploiting droplet-based microfluidics in tandem with next generation sequencing to: i) develop new RNA-based fluorescence imaging tools, ii) finely characterize RNA-based regulatory mechanisms and iii) perform single-cell resolution gene expression monitoring (especially noncoding RNAs).
-RNA-based antiviral immunity in drosophila and vector insects Headed by Jean-Luc Imlei UPR 9022-M31, IBMC jl.imler@ibmc-cnrs.unistra.fr Explore the interactome of Dicer-2, R2D2 and AGO2 in drosophila cells infected by different types of viruses, investigate the post-translational modifications in the regulation of the molecular complexes assembled around these molecules. and monitor antiviral RNA interference using live imaging.
+RNA-based antiviral immunity in drosophila and vector insects Headed by Jean-Luc Imlei UPR 9022-M3I, IBMC il.imler@ibmc-cnrs.unistra.fr Explore the interactome of Dicer-2, R2D2 and AGO2 in drosophila cells infected by different types of viruses, investigate the post-translational modifications in the regulation of the molecular complexes assembled around these molecules, and monitor antiviral RNA interference using live imaging.
 Responsible of a novel Equipment of Excellence Insectarium (EquipEx I2MC).
-Antiviral immunity in Aedes Mosquitoes Headed by Ĵoao T. Marques UPR 9022-M31, IBMC itm@ufmq.br Dissect the biology of virus-host interactions in Aedes aegypti mosquitoes to: (i) characterize mechanisms such as RNA interference that contribute to resistance or susceptibility to arbovirus infection in mosquitoes, (ii) identify the natural virome of Aedes mosquitoes and determine its impact on vector competence, and (iii) manipulate antiviral mechanisms to generate mosquitoes that are resistant to arboviruses.
-The role of RNAs in the selectivity of the Drosophila innate immune response Headed by Nicolas Matt UPR 9022-M31, IBMC n.matt@unistra.fr Decipher the complex regulatory network underlying the innate immune response in Drosophila, analyze the epigenetic mechanisms involved in the control of the transcriptional selectivity of NF-kB induced target genes focusing on the roles of non-coding RNAs in transcriptional regulation and selectivity of the innate immune response in Drosophila.
-RNAi and receptors Headed by Carine Meignin UPR 9022-M3I, IBMC c.meignin@ibmc-cnrs.unistra.fr Investigate how RNA viruses in Drosophila are recognized by the endonuclease Dicer-2, identify the antiviral complexes in opposite to RNAi pathway, and monitor the dynamics of the antiviral innate immunity using live imaging.
-Mechanisms of small RNA biogenesis and action Headed by Todd Blevins UPR 2357, IBMP todd.blevins@ibmp-cnrs.unistra.fr Investigate how multisubunit RNA polymerases distinguish aenetic parasites retrotransposons and endogenous retroviruses) from essential host genes in plant chromosomes, allowing the synthesis of small-interfering RNAs and the targeted silencing of repetitive DNA by repressive chromatin modifications and DNA methylation.
-Role of ubiquitin in cellular regulation Headed by Pascal Genschik UPR 2357, IBMP pascal.genschik@ibmp-cnrs.unistra.fr Investigate post-translational regulations that control RNA silencing machinery in the model plant Arabidopsis thaliana in normal and stress conditions.
+Control of arthropod-borne viruses by mosquito antiviral pathways Headed by Joao T. Margues UPR 9022-M31, IBMC ioao.marques@unistra.fr Dissect the biology of virus-host interactions in Aedes aegypti mosquitoes to: (i) characterize mechanisms such as RNA interference that contribute to resistance or susceptibility to arbovirus infection in mosquitoes, (ii) identify the natural virome of Aedes mosquitoes and determine its impact on vector competence, and (iii) manipulate antiviral mechanisms to generate mosquitoes that are resistant to arboviruses.
+Genetic immune response Headed by Nicolas Matt UPR 9022-M31, IBMC n.matt@unistra.fr Decipher the complex regulatory network underlying the innate immune response in Drosophila, analyze the epigenetic mechanisms involved in the control of the transcriptional selectivity of NF-kB induced target genes focusing on the roles of non-coding RNAs in transcriptional regulation and selectivity of the innate immune response in Drosophila.
+RNAi and receptors Headed by Carine Meignin UPR 9022-M31, IBMC c.meignin@ibmc-cnrs.unistra.fr Investigate how RNA viruses in Drosophila are recognized by the endonuclease Dicer-2, identify the antiviral complexes in opposite to RNAi pathway, and monitor the dynamics of the antiviral innate immunity using live imaging.
+Mechanisms of small RNA biogenesis and action Headed by Todd Blevins UPR 2357, IBMP todd.blevins@ibmp-cnrs.unistra.fr Investigate how multisubunit RNA polymerases genetic parasites retrotransposons and endogenous retroviruses) from essential host genes in plant chromosomes, allowing the synthesis of small-interfering RNAs and the targeted silencing of repetitive DNA by repressive chromatin modifications and DNA Role of ubiquitin in cellular regulation Headed by Pascal Genschik UPR 2357, ÎBMP pascal.genschik@ibmp-cnrs.unistra.fr Investigate post-translational regulations that control RNA silencing machinery in the model plant Arabidopsis thaliana in normal and stress conditions.
 The work focuses on Argonaute proteins post-translational modifications, and aims to define the molecular components and machineries triggering AGO1 degradation and to determine their physiological functions.
-RNA degradation in plants Headed by Dominique Gaaliardi UPR 2357, IBMP dominique.gagliardi@ibmp-cnrs.unistra.f Investigate mechanisms of RNA substrate recognition by the degradation machinery in the plant model Arabidopsis thaliana, and determine the impact of non-canonical polyadenylation and uridylation in controlling activity and stability of mRNAs, non-coding RNAs, and viral RNAs.
-RNA degradation pathways and RNA viruses Headed by Damien Garcia UPR 2357, IBMP Damien.Garcia@ibmp-cnrs.unistra.fr Explore the influence of plant RNA decay factors on infections by RNA viruses, focusing on the role of the Non-sense Mediated Decay pathway (NMD) and other factors associated to plant Processingbodies, to discover novel modulators of viral compatibility and restriction in plants.
+RNA degradation in plants Headed by Dominique Gaaliardi UPR 2357, IBMP dominique.gagliardi@ibmp-cnrs.unistra.fr Investigate mechanisms of RNA substrate recognition by the degradation machinery in the plant model Arabidopsis thaliana, and determine the impact of non-canonical polyadenylation and uridylation in controlling activity and stability of mRNAs, non-coding RNAs, and viral RNAs.